The Beginner’s Guide to Mobile App Analytics to Improve your App PerformanceRaja

 User In-app Behavior

-In this section a number parameters are checked.
+In this section, a number of parameters are checked.
 These are;

 It’s a fact that users are diverse in terms of age, interest, income or gender.
 App makers should keep track of this and ensure that their app is personalized.
 If you succeed in monitoring these features more users will be attracted to your mobile app.